gamemanual0/gm0/source/docs/appendix/glossary.rst

          :width: 200

    USB Retention Mount
-      The USB Retention Mount, sold by REV, is a plastic part affixed to the :term:`Expansion Hub` that relieves stress on the USB Mini port.
+      The USB Retention Mount, sold by REV, is a plastic part affixed to the Expansion Hub that relieves stress on the USB Mini port.
 This is especially important because if the USB cable is loose or disconnected, the robot phone cannot communicate with the Expansion Hub, causing a disconnect.

       .. note:: For teams using an expansion hub, it is highly recommended for teams to purchase the USB retention mount.